-LAW 142, BUSINESS ASSOCIATIONS-The two important forms of business association, private corporations and partnerships, are considered.
+Law 142, Business Associations-The two important forms of business association, private corporations and partnerships, are considered.
 The course is concerned primarily with the corporate form.
 Promotion, incorporation, state and federal regulations respecting the issuance of securities, powers and duties of directors, rights and remedies of shareholders, creditors' rights and dissolution are considered.
 The Uniform Partnership Act is considered contemporaneously with the study of private corporations to the extent necessary to make clear the differences between the two forms of organization, particularly with regard to control, liability of the associates and the rights of creditors.
 Frey, Cases and Materials on Corporations and Partnerships.

-LAW 143, ADMINISTRATIVE LAW-This course is intended to promote understanding of the administrative process.
+Law 143, Administrative Law-This course is intended to promote understanding of the administrative process.
 To this end, the functions, powers and procedures of administrative agencies are examined.
 The conditions of valid administrative action, and the role and scope of judicial review are likewise considered.
-Special attention is given to the provisions of the Administrative Procedure Act.
+Special attention is given to the provisions of the

+Administrative Procedure Act.
 Davis, Cases on Administrative Law and assigned readings.

-LAW 144, LABOR LAW-By way of introduction, the English common law and statutes affecting labor disputes and their effect on early American labor law are reviewed.
+Law 144, Labor Law-By way of introduction, the English common law and statutes affecting labor disputes and their effect on early American labor law are reviewed.
 Factors related to the development of labor organizations and collective bargaining are explored, with particular reference to methods used to encourage and to impede unionization and to their social, political and economic consequences.
-A major part of the course is devoted to an analysis of the Labor-Management Act.
-Criticisms of the act and the more important suggested amendments are considered.
-Matthews et al., Labor Relations and the Law.
+A major part of the course is devoted to an analysis of the Labor-Management Relations Act and the Labor-Management Reporting and Disclosure Act of 1959.
+Wollett and Aaron, Labor Relations and the Law.